r3bl-org/r3bl-open-core/docs/README.md

    - `README.md` - the links to SVG, MP4 files are relative to the source file.
    - `src/lib.rs` - the links to SVG, MP4 files are direct to githubusercontent.com.
 For eg:
      [memory-architecture.drawio.svg](https://raw.githubusercontent.com/r3bl-org/r3bl_rs_utils/main/docs/memory-architecture.drawio.svg).

+## draw.io (deprecated)

+1. Create a new diagram

+   - Create a new diagram using draw.io
+   - When you save it, make sure to use File -> Export as -> SVG...
+Make sure to use these settings:
+     - ✅ Transparent Background
+     - ✅ Dark
+     - ✅ Shadow
+     - ✅ Include a copy of my diagram
+     - Then Export
+   - Our convention is to use ".drawio.svg" as the file extension.

+2. Update an existing diagram

+   - Open the existing diagram (with .drawio.svg extension) in draw.io
+   - Make your changes
+   - Follow the same File -> Export as -> SVG... as shown above when it is time to save the file

+3. Viewing diagrams

+   - By following the above steps, the SVG file is really optimized to be viewed w/ a dark background (viewing on github.com or on developerlife.com).
+And if you try to view it w/ a light background, it either won't look good or will be illegible.
+     - It is easiest to view the diagram on github.com.
+     - You can open the SVG file in a browser, then go to developer options, and apply a CSS property of background color of black.